detjensrobert/homework-2022-spring/cs475-parallel/project-2/report.md

 ## Runtime information

-This benchmark was done on a 12-core AMD Ryzen 2600 running Arch Linux.
+This benchmark was done on an 8-core Intel i7-1165G7 running Fedora Linux.

 ## Volume